wdelfuego/nova-calendar/README.md

 For any problems or doubts you might run into, please [open an issue](https://github.com/wdelfuego/nova-calendar/issues).
 For feature requests, please upvote or open a [feature request discussion](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests).
 Developers who are interested in working together on this tool are highly welcomed.

 # What can it do?
-This calendar tool for Nova 4 shows existing Nova resources and, if you want, dynamically generated events, but comes without database migrations or Eloquent models itself.
+This calendar tool for Laravel Nova shows existing Nova resources and, if you want, dynamically generated events, but comes without database migrations or Eloquent models itself.
 This is considered a feature.
 Your project is expected to already contain certain Nova resources for Eloquent models with `DateTime` fields or some other source of time-related data that can be used to generate the calendar events displayed to the end user.

 The following features are supported: